Dave-team/Knowledge-base/Health/Body care.md

 Become better at smelling:
 - Intentionally smell everything in life: flowers, food, drinks, candles, essential oils.
 - Smell a fragrance and refer to the reviews.
 Can you recognize some smells?
+- Google: what does X (insert any note here) smell like?

 - Overall rating
 - General smell